 After running for 17+ years, it’s easy for me to jump ahead when talking about training or sharing my weekly workouts.
-I dive in to things like try matching your breathing to alternating feet or why you have to rotate shoes.
+I dive into things like try matching your breathing to alternating feet (and other breathing techniques) or why you have to rotate shoes.

 But I remember when I was starting and needed some basic advice on how to get started and really how to keep going even when I was sucking wind so hard it hurt.